meerkat-manor/salainen/extensions/encryptedfile/README.md

 search path or your home directory, it will enable **efile** variables and files.

-The prefix value **efile** indicates that this is an encrypted file storage location secret.
+The prefix value **efile** indicates that this is an encrypted file provider secret.

 If you call the register function with a configuration file location then the sequence of calls is: